jztimm/Flatiron_side_project/feedback.md

 _Your answer here is not correct. `self` will always return an object.
 It will either return the Class object or the instance object, but always an object.
 So, on line 11, because `initialize` is an instance method, `self` will return an instance.
 On line 14, because `self` is being used inside of the class to define a new method, `self` will be the Class_

+So I understand where you're coming from when you say `self` will always return an object.
+I think I may have misunderstood the question.

 - What is the purpose of the `Recipe.all` and `Restaurant.all` methods?

 The `Recipe.all` & `Restaurant.all` methods call upon all instances that have been created and returns the values as an array.